-Under Michigan law, every REALTOR must discuss Agency Relationships with any customer prior to any personal information being divulged.
-Many don't feel comfortable discussing the matter right off the bat, but it's essential that every buyer or seller of property in Michigan understands the role that every party plays in the transaction.
+Under Michigan law, every REALTOR® must discuss agency relationships with every customer prior to any personal information being divulged.
+Many don't feel comfortable discussing the matter right off the bat, but it's essential that every buyer or seller of property in Michigan understands the role that each party plays in the transaction.

-Under Michigan law, every REALTOR must represent the best interest of any home seller that has a signed listing agreement with a REALTOR
+By law, every REALTOR® must represent the best interest of any home seller that has a signed listing agreement with a REALTOR®.

-The Buyer Broker Contract outlines the obligations of the parties to each other.
-It establishes an agency relationship with a specific REALTOR for a defined amount of time and, in exchange, the buyer agrees to work ONLY with that REALTOR when they decide to purchase a home
+The Buyer Broker Agreement outlines the obligations of the parties to each other.
+It establishes an agency relationship with a specific REALTOR® for a defined amount of time and, in exchange, the buyer agrees to work ONLY with that REALTOR® when they decide to purchase a home.

-The contract can be limited by timeframe, by geographic area, by price point and any other terms the parties agree to
+The contract can be limited by timeframe, by geographic area, by price point, and any other terms to which the parties agree.